 Be cautious when deciding on each aspect of the renovation, from the types of lighting and doors to the flooring and colour combinations.
-Find a Professional Builder who specialises in House Renovations who can deliver you a fully detailed specification and colour selection.
+Find a professional builder who specializes in House Renovations who can deliver you a fully detailed specification and colour selection.

 Ensure Your Renovation Adds Value Step 3: Plan for Future Trends